lugu/qiloop/doc/NOTES.md

 ### Basic scenario

-Most of the time, clients connect to services and send messages at destination of the services they have contacted.
-The services answer with other messages sent via the established connection of the client.
+Most of the time, a client connects to services and sends a message at destination of the service it has contacted.
+The service answers with other message sent via the established connection by the client.

 In this situation messages are exchanged directly between the two parties involved.
 No need to route any message.